HSBC backs Emirates’ new A350 fleet through innovative JOLCO financing

 PHOTO

-- HSBC has been a financial partner to Emirates since the airline’s inception 40 years ago

-Dubai, UAE – HSBC has been mandated to finance six Airbus A350-900 aircraft for Emirates Group (“Emirates”) and has successfully completed the financing of five through a Japanese Operating Lease with Call Option (JOLCO), marking the airline’s return to the JOLCO market after six years, and demonstrating HSBC’s expertise in asset financing programmes.
+DUBAI: HSBC has been mandated to finance six Airbus A350-900 aircraft for Emirates Group (Emirates) and has successfully completed the financing of five through a Japanese Operating Lease with Call Option (JOLCO), marking the airline’s return to the JOLCO market after six years, and demonstrating HSBC’s expertise in asset financing programmes.
 Financing for the remaining aircraft is currently in progress.

 The transaction provides attractive pricing and efficient terms, while affording Emirates the opportunity to diversify its funding sources and liquidity base beyond traditional financing sources.
 It reflects HSBC’s ability to connect global capital with regional ambition and builds on a trusted partnership spanning 40 years since the airline’s inception.